giltene/jHiccup/README.md

 # Using jHiccup to process latency log files:

-jHiccup's HiccupMeter class supports a mode `-f` that will take latency input from a file instead of recording it.
+jHiccup's main HiccupMeter class supports a mode `-f` that will take latency input from a file instead of recording it.
 This is useful for producing jHiccup-style text and graphical output for recorded latency data collected by some other means.